 I did a little bit of or back of the envelope math the other day, and I found that about half of my current Mandarin students speak Spanish at home with at least one parent.
 When I worked in Austin, I noticed a similar trend.
 Many of our students had family connections to China/Taiwan, but others did not.
 Many of these students also spoke a language other than English at home, but it was not Mandarin.
+Our school had many multilingual families.
 It probably seems obvious that many people want to learn (or want their children to learn) Mandarin because of a family connection to the language.
 And yet we had so many families who spoke languages other than English at home.
 It was common to hear Thai, Korean, Spanish and other languages at pick up.
 These families seemed to push back against the idea that “everyone speaks English anyway” and invested in learning more languages, rather than sticking with the home language plus English.

 Most Mandarin immersion programs advertise themselves as teaching children a second language.
 In many communities with Mandarin immersion programs*, it is assumed that children come from English-speaking homes and they will build their Mandarin knowledge entirely through this program.
 In three years of looking at these programs, I have never come across any parent literature that says “Yeah, it is probably a good idea if at least one parent can speak some Chinese.”
 In fact, they all say the opposite: families do not need any.
 They also do not explicitly encourage families who are already speaking a language other than English at home to apply for their programs.
 Utah, the state with the highest percentage of dual language programs, does not require its programs’ English teachers to have an ESL endorsement.
 This is a clue about who they assume will enroll in their dual language programs.
 Despite this, if what I have seen over the past few years is not a fluke, then there really is a trend of families adding Mandarin as a third language for children who are already growing up bilingual.